Thai hospitality and travel shares soar on reopening plans - NewsBreak

 A third of its 72 million residents are vaccinated.

-The announcement follows Britain's removal of Thailand from its travel red list last week.
+The announcement follows Britain's removal of Thailand from its travel red list here last week.

 Analysts said that although foreign arrivals may not increase quickly, domestic activity would be boosted.